Dedicated Bare Metal

 Basic action for power On/Off/Restart can be performed on each server using below endpoints:

-This endpoint allows to install a new operating system onto a server in the customer account.
+This endpoint allows the installation of a new operating system onto a server in the customer account.

 You will need to know which Operating System id to use by using below endpoint: